 Haley’s 529 plan allowed her the freedom to focus on her education, hone her leadership skills as a recruitment coordinator for her sorority and participate in extracurriculars that helped her develop career skills like public speaking.
 It also helped her purchase the tools she needed to succeed.

 “In addition to paying for tuition and fees, my 529 paid for my MacBook and iPad, she says.
 “I don’t know what I would have done without those tools to get me through.
-There’s no way I would have been able to afford buying equipment in addition to paying for college without the savings from my 529.”
+There’s no way I would have been able to afford to buy equipment in addition to paying for college without the savings from my 529.”